top of page

 Biography

-From 1996 to 2001 she studied at the Kyiv State Institute of Decorative and Applied Art and Design named after M. Boychuk (Kyiv, Ukraine).
-In particular, she mastered technologies of designing and decorative finishing and metal manufacturing jewelry of noble metals: sets of souvenirs, earrings, necklaces, bracelets, rings, anniversary cups, gifts, and prize weapons, coats of arms, badges.
-Learned to create highly artistic works of sacred art, learned modern technologies of artistic metal: features of working with noble metals, metal plastics, minting, casting, engraving, filigree, art soldering, inlay, galvanoplastic.
+Between 1996 and 2001, she pursued her education at the Kyiv State Institute of Decorative and Applied Art and Design, named after M. Boychuk.
+Here, she delved into the intricacies of designing and decorative finishing, as well as the art of crafting jewelry from noble metals.
+She delved into the creation of highly artistic works of sacred art and mastered modern metalworking techniques such as working with noble metals, metal plastics, minting, casting, engraving, filigree, art soldering, inlay, and galvanoplastic.

-At this time, she was fond of cycling in Crimea, received the third category in rock climbing and her friend taught her to play the guitar.
-Katerina's first guitar came from her father, who was the guitarist in the amateur band in his younger years, when he served in the army, and later.
-Then she got an antique guitar from her teacher, and now she has a beautiful new brand guitar.
+During this period, she also developed a passion for cycling in Crimea, achieved the third category in rock climbing, and learned to play the guitar with the guidance of a friend.
+Her first guitar, a cherished gift, came from her father, who had been a guitarist in an amateur band during his younger years and continued playing while serving in the army and later.
+Thereafter, she acquired an antique guitar from her teacher and now proudly owns one more a beautiful new branded guitar.

-After earning her Bachelor of Arts in 2001, she worked as a graphic designer but lacked skills in this area, and in 2002 she entered the National Technical University of Ukraine “Institute of Publishing and Printing of the Igor Sikorsky Kyiv Polytechnic Institute” (Kyiv, Ukraine).
-She studied fine arts, fundamentals of composition, a composition for printing, book illustration, art graphics, painting, type design, printmaking, printing technologies of various modern printing machines, etching, linocut, photography fundamentals, art history, sculpture, anatomy, and worked for a large publishing house since 2003.
+After obtaining her Bachelor of Arts degree in 2001, she ventured into the field of graphic design.
+However, feeling the need to enhance her skills in this domain, in 2002 she made the decision to enroll in the National Technical University of Ukraine, specifically at the "Institute of Publishing and Printing of the Igor Sikorsky Kyiv Polytechnic Institute" in Kyiv, Ukraine.
+During her time there, she immersed herself in a comprehensive range of subjects, including fine arts, composition fundamentals, printing composition, book illustration, art graphics, painting, type design, printmaking, various modern printing technologies, etching, linocut, photography fundamentals, art history, sculpture, and anatomy.
+Additionally, she began working for a prominent publishing house in 2003, thus applying and expanding her knowledge in the practical realm.

 bottom of page